 Using these colors in your backsplash will help to create a unified look in your kitchen and will also help to accentuate the other design elements in your kitchen.
-If you’re not sure how to incorporate these colors into your backsplash, consider using tile as your backsplash material.
+If you’re not sure how to incorporate these colors into your backsplash, consider using tile design as your backsplash material or for your floor.

 Tile is a great way to add color and pattern to your kitchen, and it’s also easy to clean.
-When selecting tile for your backsplash, look for simple and geometric designs.
+When selecting a tile design for your backsplash, look for simple and geometric designs.

 3.- Pick a Unique Pattern

 You can tell a lot about a person by their choice of flooring.
 Do they prefer classic hardwood, or are they more on trend with fashionable vinyl?
 Maybe they like to keep things unique with intricate tile patterns.